dsakurai/TTK-demo-install/ReadMe.md

 The message will also direct you to the official TTK project page, on which you will find the software dependencies of TTK (and ParaView).
 At this stage, install them separately if you haven't done so yet.

 The default installation directory for the demo binaries is `TTK-demo-install/local`.
-On Linux, the ParaView executable will be installed as `installation_directory/bin/paraview` (`installation_directory` is the installation directory you would have chosen.)
+On Linux, the ParaView executable will be installed as `installation_directory/bin/paraview` (`installation_directory` is the installation directory you will have chosen.)

 Tips & Tricks
 -------------